-Our courses on the Master in Primary and Lower Secondary Teacher Education aim to give our teaching students the skills, knowledge and understanding they need in order for them to effectively teach the new curriculum in a way which is creative and motivating for all their learners, whatever their abilities and interests.
+Our courses on the Master in Primary and Lower Secondary Teacher Education aim to give our teaching students the skills, knowledge and understanding they need to effectively teach the new curriculum in ways that are inclusive, creative, and motivating for all their learners, regardless of the learners’ abilities and interests.

 At the end of the course the student will have knowledge of:

 How teacher beliefs can affect the decision making and roles language teachers play in the classroom and how the EPOSTL will help them to notice their teaching abilities

 How young learners learn their L1 (mother tongue) and acquire a L2 (second/foreign/additional language) based on current theories and practices.
 In connection to this, the use of L1 to support L2 development will be introduced

 How young learners differ in their strategies and abilities in English and the role that focused observation can make in understanding their needs